ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

   * Set the "Notify me of a new Ubuntu version" dropdown menu to "Long-term support versions".
   * Press <kbd>Alt</kbd>+<kbd>F2</kbd> and type in `update-manager` into the command box.
   * Update Manager should open up and tell you: New distribution release '18.04' is available.
+    * If not you can also use `/usr/lib/ubuntu-release-upgrader/check-new-release-gtk`
   * Click "Upgrade" and follow the on-screen instructions.

 ### Get the Ubuntu MATE snaps